jpaulm/fbp-tutorial-filter-file/Step03/README.md

 <link href="../style.css" rel="stylesheet" type="text/css">

-## Step3.
-Assigning a component to the filter block
+## Step03-Choose a component for a part

 For the filter function, we need a component that will match the first character against a character provided as a parameter.
 As it happens(!), JavaFBP provides a precoded, reusable FBP component called `StartsWith`, which takes a character string as its parameter (specified using an IIP), and whose output port names are ACC and REJ.  **FBP is not designed to be a coding language**.
 The ideal is to work with a library of precoded, pretested components.  **You only need to write a component if you can't find an appropriate one - and in that case, you should try to write one that other people will find useful.**